skip to content

 If it is a lawful search and seizure, the police may use reasonable force and it is an offence to hinder them.

 The police may also search a person who is under arrest and seize any item reasonably suspected of being unlawfully obtained or any item relating to a crime.
-Reasonable force may be used by the police to effect a lawful seizure [Summary Offences Act 1953 (SA) s 81(1)].
+Reasonable force may be used by the police to effect a lawful search [Summary Offences Act 1953 (SA) s 81(1), (2)].

 Power to enter premises

-If released on a bail condition that the person must reside at a certain address, the police (or an authorised person) can enter that address to ascertain if the person is complying with the bail condition [Bail Act 1985 (SA) s 11].
+If a person is released on bail subject to a condition that they must live at a certain address, the police (or an authorised person) can enter that address to check if the person is complying with the bail condition [Bail Act 1985 (SA) s 11(7a)].

 Powers of customs officers